 In the 2018-2019 year, the Council was advised that the project would not be continuing at this stage.
-Therefore the liaison and consultation meetings were put in abeyance, and will not recommence unless a decision is made to proceed with landfill construction.
+Therefore the liaison and consultation meetings were put in abeyance, and would not recommence unless a decision was made to proceed with landfill construction.
+NPDC advised Council that a decision would be made in December 2021 regarding the continuation of the project.